How to Make Edibles That Are Super Easy Yet So Delicious

 Not everyone has a sweet tooth!
-If you are looking to make something more savory, but still get high, there is always “potcorn,” weed bacon or even cannabis-infused soup.
+Suppose you are looking to make something more savory but still get high.
+In that case, there is always “potcorn,” weed bacon or even cannabis-infused soup.

 Making weed bacon is even easier.
 Just sprinkle some weed on your slice and bake both sides at 275°F for the perfect “canna-snack.”